 How else would everyone who came to my apartment know how successful I was?

-Success by comparison: that guy has a thing, so obviously I need the nicer version of that thing.
+Success by comparison: you have a thing, so obviously I need the nicer version of that thing.

-I was in an upscale bar in Vancouver, BC a couple weeks ago, drinking a $12 cocktail.
+Once, I was in an upscale bar in Vancouver, BC, drinking a $12 cocktail.
 It’s 4pm.
 Marisa and I are both out of todo items, so we’ve packed up and left the coffee shop we’d been working in to kill time until our dinner reservation.
-I’d later make an offhand comment about the reasonable price of the drinks.

 To my left, a couple guys walk in, fresh from the office.
 One is rocking a perfectly tailored three-piece suit, a fantastic trench, and a hat that belonged on a film noir detective.
 The other is dressed even better.